Amazon SageMaker is a fully managed service that allows developers and data scientists to build, train, and deploy machine learning models.

 These algorithms have been optimized so that their performance is up to 10x faster than what you’d achieve in traditional implementations.
 One of the ways we’ve done this is to implement these algorithms so that they don’t need to go back and look at data they’ve already seen.
 Traditionally, algorithms often pass back through your data set multiple times to reference earlier data.
 This is ok with small data sets, but the performance hit with large data sets can significantly slow down training.
 By engineering for a single pass, you’re able to efficiently and cost-effectively train on petabyte-scale data sets.

-Amazon SageMaker automatically configures and optimizes TensorFlow, Apache MXNet, Chainer, and PyTorch, so you don’t have to do any setup to start using these frameworks, and we’ll add other major frameworks in the coming months.
+Amazon SageMaker automatically configures and optimizes TensorFlow, Apache MXNet, Chainer, PyTorch, Scikit-learn, and SparkML so you don’t have to do any setup to start using these frameworks, and we’ll add other major frameworks in the coming months.
 However, you can always bring any framework you like to Amazon SageMaker by building it into a Docker container that you store in the Amazon EC2 Container Registry.

 The open source Apache MXNet and Tensorflow Docker containers used in Amazon SageMaker are available on Github.
 You can download these containers to your local environment and use the Amazon SageMaker Python SDK to test your scripts before deploying to Amazon SageMaker training or hosting environments.
 When you’re ready go from local testing to production training and hosting, a change to a single line of code is all that's needed.